cyb3rsword/MikDroid/README.md

 With the MikroTIK mobile app and WinBox on your Android device, managing your MikroTIK router remotely becomes a straightforward task.
 Ensure you follow security best practices to protect your network while enjoying the convenience of remote access.

----

-Feel free to reach out if you have any questions or need further assistance!